Goodbye Tiger: Reception

 Australian musicologist, Ian McFarlane, described Goodbye Tiger as, "his most celebrated work, an album full of rich, melodic and accessible rock with a distinctly Australian flavour.
 It established Clapton's reputation as one of the most important Australian songwriters of the 1970s."
 Australian rock music historian, Chris Spencer, explained why it is one of his favourites, "[It] represents one of the pinnacles of Australian rock music.
 Clapton, essentially a singer-songwriter, working within the security of numerous band line-ups, wrote his best lyrics on this album.
 He never reached the same heights again, particularly with his melodies, visions and observations of urban Australia."

 In October 2010 it was listed at No. 15 in the book, 100 Best Australian Albums.
 The writers and music journalists, Toby Creswell, Craig Mathieson and John O'Donnell, described how, "Strangely, all the songs were about Australia..." despite being written while he was in Europe.
 They noticed that Clapton's work with Batchens, "was fraught with suspicion and hostility."
 While "The overriding mood of the album is edgy; like a hangover...
 All of the songs amplify the themes of the key songs 'Deep Water', 'Down in the Lucky Country' and the title song."

-It reached No. 11 on the Kent Music Report Albums Chart in November 1977.
-It provided two singles, "Deep Water", which reached No. 43 on the Kent Music Report Singles Chart in November, and "Down in the Lucky Country", released in January 1978.